Innovative and digital approaches in health and welfare (DHV310)

 By the end of the course, the PhD candidate will be able to:

-• present and discuss the theoretical and methodological choices one makes in developing and conducting long-term illness research
+• present and critically discuss the theoretical and methodological choices in developing and conducting research on innovative and digital approaches within health and illness in the writing of a scientific paper on the theme

-• assess the need for innovation measures and technological tools in health services delivery to meet the challenges and needs of individuals affected by long-term illness
+• assess the need for innovative measures and technological tools in health services delivery to meet the challenges and needs of individuals in a life course perspective and when affected by long-term illness

 Required prerequisite knowledge

-Master level within medicine, health sciences, societal safety, social science, or similar educations.
+Master level within medicine, health sciences, epidemiology, societal safety, social science, or similar educations.

 Exam